 You want to make sure the credit bureaus, as well as your business creditors and vendors, are able to confirm your business information when you apply for financing or business with them.
 Below are 7 steps you need to take to properly set up your business credit:

-7the Step: Pay your bills on time and in full where possible to build your business credit score (AKA your Paydex Score)
+Not just on time but in full where possible to build your business credit score i.e. your Paydex Score.

-5. Create a plan to obtain funding for your business
+5. Create a plan to obtain funding for your side hustle if you need

 If you have no money (or not enough) to put toward your business right away, use free and inexpensive resources to get set up.
 Start saving a little bit at a time for your business.
 Use a free blog platform, create a social media following, create a small sample set of products instead of a full-blown product line.
 Also, consider using free online scheduling and planning tools.

 Self-funding means you may need to start small and follow a slower growth progression than if you had a ton of money, but it comes with a lot less risk.

 Family and friends

 The general rule is to keep friends and family separate from your business but I think it really depends!
 Your friends and family can be a great resource when it comes to funding.
 Why?
 Because you know and trust them, and you can work out low or zero-interest payments with them.

 But be very careful not to ruin relationships with your friends and family due to miscommunications.
 Draw up contracts and make sure you are all in agreement with the contract terms.

 Angel investors are typically high-net-worth investors who invest in your business.
 An angel investor is most likely looking for equity ownership in your business.
 Angels are more likely to invest in full time businesses vs side hustles.